 With a massage oil warmer, all you do is plug in the device, put in the oil, and then wait a few minutes.
 It warms the massage oil to just above body temperature and will keep it warm.

 It is easy to use a massage oil warmer.
 If you like to use multiple oils, you can even get one with multiple containers.
-There are also different designs so that it will fit in with the rest of your decor.
+There are also different designs (some with even imported materials) so that it will fit in with the rest of your decor.

 It’s important to make sure you unplug the warmer once you are finished using it and give it a good clean.
 Then it will be ready when you need it the next time.